MK316/Coding4ET/Lessons/Lesson04.md

 # Lesson 4 Data types

 Python has several built-in data types that are commonly used.
-Here's a brief overview of each:

-**Note:** We will be focusing on the data types listed below for our purpose.
+Here's a brief overview of each.
+However, note that we will be focusing on the data types listed below for our purpose.

 * Numbers
 * Strings